lbruton/PreciousMetalInventoryTool/README.md

 - Collectable checkbox replaced with status button and action buttons aligned in inventory table
 - Totals cards renamed with refined labels and font sizes
 - About modal title contrast improved in light mode
-- Notes button turns orange when an item contains notes
+- Notes button displays "Yes" in green when an item contains notes

 ## 🆕 What's New in v3.2.05rc
 - Disclaimer splash hides permanently after you click "I Understand"